 Table of Contents

-The spike in violence that has stricken a number of the city's neighborhoods over the past several years has affected all of us.
-America's Urban Campus presidents and member representatives discussed the complex, intertwined problems of poverty, racism and violence throughout 2016, and decided in 2017 to take action.
-First, AUC assembled a snapshot of the activities currently undertaken by our institutions to address these issues.
-Second, AUC convened a working session of the institutions’ faculty, staff, and students and other organizations, governments, and community groups make recommendations for strengthening the partnerships addressing the issues.
+The spike in violence that has stricken a number of Chicago’s neighborhoods over the past several years has affected all of us.
+America's Urban Campus (AUC) presidents and member representatives discussed the complex, intertwined problems of poverty, racism and violence throughout 2016, and decided in 2017 to take action.
+First, AUC assembled a snapshot of the activities currently undertaken by our institutions to address these issues*.
+Second, AUC convened a working session of the institutions’ faculty, staff and students and other organizations, governments and community groups make recommendations for strengthening the partnerships addressing the issues.

-AUC held the working session, “Forging Partnerships to Prevent Violence in Chicago”,(ink) May 23, 2017 at Roosevelt University.
+AUC held the working session, “Forging Partnerships to Prevent Violence in Chicago” on May 23, 2017 at Roosevelt University.
 Over 80 invitees spanning all of AUC’s institutions and including many neighborhood partners attended event.
-The final report summarized the best practices and challenges in creating true partnerships between universities and community groups, and made a number of recommendations, including:
+The final report summarized the best practices and challenges in creating true partnerships between universities and community groups, and made a number of recommendations.

 *not all relevant programs may be found in this initial version of the Snapshot.